AES-Outreach/Fall-2022-Coop-Interviews/BACKEND/README.md

 4. Fill out the form
 5. Click **Submit New Issue**
 6. Done!
 Thank you for completing the challenge, we look forward to discussing your solution with you during the interview. 🎉

+## Bonus Challenges
+- Add an extra endpoint at `/history` to fetch all the previous guesses and their results for this session key